navigation / documentation overview / design documentation

 Although getting Neo4j into ui_v7 was do-able, the "mash together to repos" ended up being a bad decision from a troubleshooting and cleanliness-of-design experience.

-Decision: Naming of repo
+Decision: Naming of git repository

 I decided to name the repo "allofphysics.com" to make it clear which repo hosted the website on the Internet.
 Also, the alternative repo name "a mashup of v7 and v8" wasn't a good name, though it would have been more descriptive.